-- 5.1 Before a planning application for any conversion is made, an applicant needs to commission a formal assessment of the significance of the building and the contribution made by its setting, as required by the NPPF3 and PDNPA planning policies.
-A thorough understanding of this will play an essential part in the design of good quality and appropriate conversion proposals. - 5.2 It is important that this assessment is commissioned in the earliest stages of developing a proposal, as the results will help to inform the design of the scheme and part of a future planning application. - 5.3 The assessment may take the form of a Heritage Statement, or be part of a Design and Access Statement, but it must be completed by a suitably qualified person.
-The purpose of this work is to: - understand the materials, construction and evolution of the building and the extent of past changes, including those that may have been made with planning or listed building consent in recent decades - assess the former function of the building, its plan form, and how it was used - assess the overall significance of the building as well as the significance of its individual components; this will include consideration of archaeological information in the building and below ground - assess the landscape context and the contribution that its setting makes to significance - assess the building's sensitivity to and capacity for change - evaluate what form of adaptation can successfully conserve the character and significance of the building - assess opportunities for enhancement - 5.4 If the scheme involves more than one building, the points above apply to individual buildings and the whole group.
+- 5.1 Before a planning application for any conversion is made, an applicant needs to assess the significance of the building and the contribution made by its setting, as required by the NPPF and PDNPA planning policies.
+A thorough understanding of the building will play an important part in the design of good quality and appropriate conversion proposals. - 5.2 The assessment of significance should be proportionate to the importance of the building, and sufficient to allow the potential impact of the proposals on significance to be understood.
+It should be completed in the earliest stages of developing a proposal, as the results will help to inform the design of the scheme and be part of a future planning application. - 5.3 The assessment may take the form of a Heritage Statement, or be part of a Design and Access Statement and should be carried out by a person with appropriate expertise a specialist may need to be commissioned.
+The purpose of this work is to: - understand the materials, construction and evolution of the building and the extent of past changes, including those that may have been made with planning or listed building consent in recent decades - assess the former function of the building, its plan form, and how it was used - assess the overall significance of the building as well as the significance of its individual components; this will include consideration of archaeological information in the building and below-ground archaeological potential - assess the landscape context and the contribution that setting makes to significance - assess the building's sensitivity to and capacity for change - evaluate what form of adaptation can successfully conserve the character and significance of the building - assess opportunities for enhancement